 The results for the year are shown on page 8.
-The directors did not recommend the payment of any dividend.
+The directors did not recommend the payment of any dividend for the year under review (2022: Nil).

 Statement of directors' responsibilities in respect of the financial statements

 Company law requires the directors to prepare financial statements for each financial year, which give a true and fair view of the state of affairs and of the statement of operations of the Company.
 In preparing those financial statements, the directors have: